 Currently there are no restrictions on the repatriation from Ecuador of earnings to foreign entities.
-However, there can be no assurance that restrictions on repatriation of earnings from Ecuador will not be imposed in the future.
+However, despite the existence of a Canada - Ecuador Tax Treaty, there can be no assurance that restrictions on repatriation of earnings from Ecuador will not be imposed in the future.